bclarkx2/ubuntu-setup/README.md

    * Notes
       * If you want to add packages to multiple folders, you have to run this script once for each folder

-**Typical Workflows:**
+##Typical Workflows
-# Add from current install
+1. Add from current install
-   # While using your install, you add a couple packages.
+   1. While using your install, you add a couple packages.
-   # You decide that some of those pacakges would be nice to add to install when setting up a dev station
+   1. You decide that some of those pacakges would be nice to add to install when setting up a dev station
-   # Navigate to ubuntu-settings
+   1. Navigate to ubuntu-settings
-   # Run `update_packages.py dev --new` to get a list of packages that you have installed locally that are not in the dev folder's pkgs file
+   1. Run `update_packages.py dev --new` to get a list of packages that you have installed locally that are not in the dev folder's pkgs file
       * If you decide to add all the new packages:
          * Run `update_packages.py dev --dry-run` to see the final list of packages that will be written to the dev folder's pkgs folder
          * Run 'update_packages.py dev` to overwrite the dev folder's pkgs folder with the updated list
       * If you decide to only add some packages:
          * Manually edit the dev folder's pkgs file to include the desired package
          * Use the output from the `--new` command as reference if you like
-   # Add the changed pkgs files to git
+   1. Add the changed pkgs files to git
-   # Commit and push changes
+   1. Commit and push changes